 2002 – present

-The Scotts have been married and have enjoyed (not kidding!) being in business together at Armstrong Kitchens for over 30 years and have two young adult sons, who are both currently combining work and degree studies.
-Betty Armstrong (pictured below) lives nearby Lowell and Kristeen, and enjoys keeping an eye on things.
+The Scotts have been married and have enjoyed (not kidding!) being in business together at Armstrong Kitchens for over 38 years and have two adult sons, who are both currently combining work and degree studies.
+Betty Armstrong (pictured below) remained an active presence as well until her passing in 2016.